Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/building.rst

    :header-rows: 1

    * - Carrier Type
-     - Definition
+     - Description
    * - Resource
-     - The energy source extracted from the nature and that are not still processed such as raw oil
+     - The energy resource extracted from the nature (by a supply technology) that are not still processed such as raw oil
    * - Intermediate
      - An energy carrier that can be consumed by **non-Demand** technologies
    * - Demand